How Art and Music Therapy Can Improve Your Addiction Treatment

 Incorporating Supplemental Art Therapies into Treatment

 It’s easy to get involved in artistic and musical activities alongside your addiction treatment.
 You can pick up your favorite instrument and learn how to play by following tutorials online.
 Or, try creating something yourself such as a collage from scraps of paper or an abstract watercolor masterpiece.
 Take advantage of adult coloring books and calming music for meditation.
-You may even want to use the same song to de-stress on a regular basis, so your body learns to associate the calming music with relaxation.
+You may even want to use the same song to de-stress on a regular basis, so your body learns to associate calming music with relaxation.
 Whatever you do, remember that your art doesn’t have to be perfect.
 You don’t even have to share it with anyone.

-Engaging in art and musical activities are commonly overlooked ways to deal with negative emotions and stress.
+Engaging in art and musical activities are a commonly overlooked ways to deal with negative emotions and stress.
 This makes them a hidden jewel of addiction recovery treatments.
 Whether you need an outlet for difficult emotions or just a distraction from nagging thoughts, turn to creativity and your mind will thank you.

 For more information about behavioral healthcare, reach out to Cognitive Behavior Institute